Sasha Borovik: Career

 In 1993, Borovik joined Squire, a law firm working with the Czech government and the EC on preparations for the enlargement of the European Union.
 In 2003, together with NYU Professor of neuro-science Andre Fenton, he co-founded Biosignal.
 He later worked as the head lawyer for Microsoft Worldwide Public Sector in Seattle.
 In March 2014, he moved to London and became Akamai Technologies' EMEA general counsel.

 Following the Euromaidan revolution 2014 in Ukraine, Borovik was invited to work as the First Deputy Minister of Economy, but following the conflict with the prime minister Yatsenyuk, whom Borovik accused of lack of strategy, corruption and mismanagement of western funds, Borovik left the central government.
-In June 2015, the governor of Odessa Oblast, Mikheil Saakashvili, appointed him his deputy.
-After not receiving support from the central government, Borovik resigned from the post of Odessa Regional Administration deputy head on 4 May 2016.
+In June 2015, the governor of Odesa Oblast, Mikheil Saakashvili, appointed him his deputy.
+After not receiving support from the central government, Borovik resigned from the post of Odesa Regional Administration deputy head on 4 May 2016.